campfields/campfields/README.md

- hello! you can check out my strawpage, i'm always updating it.
+ hello, you can check out my strawpage, i'm always updating it.

 other than that, i don't have much to say, basic dni critera